ahmedivy/deep-learning/README.md

 # Deep Learning 🧠

-> My solutions and notes for Deep Learning Specialiazation by Stanford
+> My solutions and notes for Deep Learning Specialization by Stanford

 ## Course 1 (NNs and Deep Learning)